For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Negotiate basic expenses

-Make sure to ask at your interview about any payment or expenses.
+Make sure you ask at your interview about any payment or expenses.
 In some cases, companies will be more than happy to cover your travel and lunch expenses.
-However, this is often only the case if you take the initiative to ask about it.
+However, this is might only be the case if you take the initiative to ask about it.

 With that in mind, don't be afraid to explain your situation to them.
-If you're having to travel a long way to make it, and/or stay in expensive accommodation, they might be able to make an exception and bump up your expenses.
+If you need to travel a long way to make it or stay in expensive accommodation, they might be able to make an exception and bump up your expenses.
 It's worth a shot!

 Also, try asking about expenses again at the end of your placement.
 We know it's not exactly fair, but if you've worked hard and impressed them, they might be willing to offer you more.